Haldane principle

 In British research policy, the Haldane principle is the idea that decisions about what to spend research funds on should be made by researchers rather than politicians.
 It is named after Richard Burdon Haldane, who in 1904 and from 1909 to 1918 chaired committees and commissions which recommended this policy, which has evolved over time since then.

-The 1904 committee recommended the creation of the University Grants Committee which has evolved via the Universities Funding Council into the current higher education funding councils: Research Councils UK, Higher Education Funding Council for England, Scottish Funding Council and Higher Education Funding Council for Wales.
+The 1904 committee recommended the creation of the University Grants Committee which has evolved via the Universities Funding Council into the current higher education funding councils: UK Research and Innovation, Scottish Funding Council and Medr.

 Haldane's idea arose in 1918 and was adhered to for several decades.
 However it was not formally defined until 1964 by Quintin Hogg MP.
 It was legally enacted in 2017.

 History

 1918 Haldane Report

 In 1918 Haldane's committee produced the "Haldane Report".
 The report suggested that research required by government departments could be separated into that required by specific departments and that which was more general.
 It recommended that departments should oversee the specific research but the general research should be under the control of autonomous research councils, which would be free from political and administrative pressures that might discourage research in certain areas.

 The principle of the autonomy of the research councils is now referred to as the Haldane Principle.
 The first research council to be created as a result of the Haldane Report was the Medical Research Council in 1920.